codefellows-seattle-javascript-401d19/01-node-ecosystem/README.md

 #### Arithmetic Module Tests
 * Test each method for proper use (invoded with number arguments)
-* Test each method for inproper use (invoded with one or more non-numner arguments)
+* Test each method for inproper use (invoked with one or more non-numner arguments)

 ## Documentation
 In your README.md describe the exported values of each module defined in your lib/ directory.
 Every function description should include it's airty (expected number of paramiters), the expected data for each paramiter (data-type and limitations), and it's behavior (for both valid and invalued use).
 Feel free to write any additional information in your README.md.